edgeofmagic/util/README.md

-# logicmill
+# util
-Massively-parallel inference engine
+Miscellaneous utilities common to other projects